Erisa/discord-oidc-worker/README.md

 ## Setup

 You will need a [Discord developer application](https://discord.com/developers/applications) to use for OAuth2 and a Cloudflare Access account to setup with.
+When creating this Discord developer application set the redirect URL to your Cloudflare Access subdomain followed by `cdn-cgi/access/callback`.
 You will also need NodeJS.

 - Clone the repository.
 - Install dependencies: `npm install`